 - Bender pretends to be "Coilette", a fembot from Robonianote in order to compete in fembots' events in the Robolympics.
 After winning five gold medals, he finds that sex testing is mandatory, so he has the Professor switch his testosteroil with femmzoil, intending to switch back after the test.
 Then this trope kicks in.

-- The David Reimer case is a famous inversion.
-When doctors botched a circumcision and cut off the baby's penis instead, some quack psychologist thought he would use this opportunity to prove that gender is based on nurture rather than nature, and had the parents raise this child as a girl instead hoping he would just accept his new gender.
-This did not work, as the child always felt confused and grew to intensely hate the psychologist who was using "her" as his personal guinea pig the whole time.
+- The David Reimer case is a famous aversion.
+When doctors botched a circumcision and cut off the baby's penis, some quack psychologist thought he would use this opportunity to prove that gender is wholly based on nurture rather than nature, and had the parents raise this child as a girl, expecting that he would just accept his new gender.
+This did not work, as the child always felt confused and grew to intensely hate the psychologist who was using "her" as his personal guinea pig.
+Eventually David Reimer underwent treatment to reverse this, making himself as close physically to a man as he could.
+Sadly his life started to fall apart a decade later and he was Driven to Suicide.

 - Two rare conditions (5ARD or 17BHDD) can cause chromosomal males to develop around puberty rather than before birth.
 Some people with these conditions come to identify with their "new" gender.